kanaka/mal/process/guide.md

 * Add a debug print statement to the top of your main `eval` function (inside the TCO loop) to print the current value of `ast` (hint use `pr_str` to get easier to debug output).
-Pull up the step8 implementation from another language and uncomment its `eval` function (yes, I give you permission to violate the rule this once).
+Pull up the step8 implementation from another language and instrument its `eval` function (yes, I give you permission to violate the rule this once).
   Run the two side-by-side.
 The first difference is likely to point to the bug.